mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

 What is this junk about “one reason” that “stemmed from the fact that”?
 The reason didn’t stem from anything!
 To make the sentence active, do this:

-"*The struggling retail chain survived for years because consumers couldn’t find cheaper prices elsewhere."*
+*"The struggling retail chain survived for years because consumers couldn’t find cheaper prices elsewhere."*

 That makes the sentence a full 33% shorter, much clearer, and much more active.
 It also makes it say what the writer means.
 A subtle form of passive language is hard to spot but easy to fix.
 For example:

-"*The President said Congress was likely to approve the bill by Tuesday, despite many members of both houses being away from the nation’s capital for the long holiday weekend."*
+*"The President said Congress was likely to approve the bill by Tuesday, despite many members of both houses being away from the nation’s capital for the long holiday weekend."*

 That “despite…being” or “despite [VERB]-ing” structure is common as dust and just as appealing.
 So far as I can tell, it’s become common because so many people refuse to write the simplest of all verbs: is, was, and were.
 Kill the “despite,” and you get: